Skip to main content

 3. Bitcoin ingress handling: Supports both confirmation-based and ZeroConf-assisted L1 deposit processing.

 Partners do not integrate these primitives directly.
-The API abstracts them as quote, submit, status, and webhook flows.
+The protocol abstracts them as quote, submit, status, and webhook flows.

 Execution Model